Animal Services FAQs

 How do I find my lost pet?

 Even if you do not reside in Antioch, come to the Shelter as soon as possible to look for your lost pet.
 We will have you fill out a Lost Pet Report, and then take you through each part of our Shelter to try and locate your pet.
 If you do not find your pet, we will hold your report on file.
+If possible please bring a current photo of your pet to add to your lost pet report.
 Re-visit the Shelter frequently thereafter, because only you know what your pet looks like.
 Your lost pet report will expire 30 days from your last visit, so put the current date on your report each time you visit.

 My neighbor’s pet is causing me or my property trouble.
 What can I do?